School Mates (The Ren & Stimpy Show): Plot

-Ren and Stimpy are cross-dressers.
 When Ren receives a call that Chuck, his old fraternity brother, is coming for a visit, he immediately shuts Stimpy into a closet and hides all feminine household items.
 After scaring Stimpy out of spite, Chuck is disappointed that Ren lives a domesticated life with a cat but does not care about his femininity.
 He kicks Stimpy out temporarily, but not before dressing him as a black cat due to his peculiar appearance.
 They chase Stimpy when he attempts to enter the house again, with Ren biting Stimpy's buttocks off.

 The duo go to town to abuse townsfolk for fun and play cards with their other fraternity brothers.
 They return home with female dogs; while the female dogs chase Stimpy, Chuck finds Ren's old college yearbook, where he reveals Ren was a nerd during his college years; it is not known how the duo got more friendly with each other.
 Ren is dressed as a cat and chased to be reminded of those years.

 The next day, Ren goes off to work, only to find Chuck and Stimpy bonding instead of attacking each other; the duo leave to abuse townsfolk and leave Ren to wash the dishes they had used.
 He remembers how he met Chuck; he had frequently abused Ren throughout their years.
 Chuck and Stimpy return, with Stimpy enjoying it, especially drinking toilet water; Chuck leaves calling Ren a bum.
 Stimpy cheers Ren up by dressing up as a black cat to be assaulted; Ren and Stimpy realize that Chuck's opinions on them do not matter and celebrate their friendship as the episode ends.